mcode/rems-admin/DockerDevSetupGuideForMacOS.md

 ### Add VSAC credentials to your development environment

 > At this point, you should have credentials to access VSAC.
 If not, please refer to [Prerequisites](#prerequisites) for how to create these credentials and return here after you have confirmed you can access VSAC.
 > To download the full ValueSets, your VSAC account will need to be added to the CMS-DRLS author group on https://vsac.nlm.nih.gov/.
 You will need to request membership access from an admin.
+Please reach out to Sahil Malhotra at smalhotra@mitre.org in order to request access to the CMS-DRLS author group.
 If this is not configured, you will get `org.hl7.davinci.endpoint.vsac.errors.VSACValueSetNotFoundException: ValueSet 2.16.840.1.113762.1.4.1219.62 Not Found` errors.

 > While this step is optional, we **highly recommend** that you do it so that DRLS will have the ability to dynamically load value sets from VSAC.